RonenNess/GeonBit.UI/README.md

 - Added API to register callbacks with context to 'MenuBar', making it more interactive.
 - Renamed 'SimpleMenuBar' to just 'MenuBar'.
 - Added 'Tag' to entities.
+- Fixed bug with 'RichParagraph' showing wrong text in 'DropDown' entities when using color instructions.

 ## Credits